garado/awm-hot-reload/README.md

 ]
 ```

-3. Emit the `theme::reload` signal somewhere, passing the
+3. Emit the `theme::reload` signal, passing the lookup table as a parameter.

+As an example:
 `awesome.emit_signal(theme::reload, theme_lut)`

 ## Other stuff
 ### How it works
 It adds a connection to the `theme::reload` signal within the constructors for every widget.
-Once this signal is received, the widget updates its own color
+Once this signal is received, the widget updates its own colors.

 ### Are there performance issues from adding so many new signals?
 No idea.
 I don't notice anything new added latency though, and the startup time when watching the awmtt output remains the same.